 Be sure your hens are completely thawed before baking!
 You can also cook these hens in your air fryer.
 See below for the many ways you can cook Cornish hens.

-Ways to Cook a Cornish Hen:
+More ways to cook a Cornish Hen:

 - Marinate the hen and cook it on the grill.